 She is a proven leader who’s made a difference in her community through empowering others.
 Her running for office was a call to action.
 As she struggled alongside her community and the pandemic unleashed fear and injustices in her city, she got to work finding smart, creative solutions – recognizing the opportunity to make sure things don’t go back to the way they were.

-She will also advocate for racial equity and criminal justice reform, appropriately-funded public services and public safety, housing stability, environmental protections, accessible healthcare, and labor rights.
+Angela is also a vocal advocate for racial equity and criminal justice reform, appropriately-funded public services and public safety, housing stability, environmental protections, accessible healthcare, and labor rights.